graham-25/hang-man/README.md

 Hang Man

+The aim of the game is to correctly guess the word before the man meets the gallows,
+<a href = "https://graham-25-hang-man.herokuapp.com/">Here is a live version of my game</a>

 This game was a bit hard to understand but I got the jist of it, I had to use a viriaty of for loops and if statements just to be able to siver through the lists to find out if a certin element had a duplicate.
 I have got a program that runs a game, it allows the user to guess 12 wrong guesses before ending the game.